josefsbreakfast/Polaris-Protocol/Admin_Kit/🔮_house_style.md

 - **No spaces**.
 - **No extra punctuation** other than underscores.
 - **No dates** in filenames unless:
-  - The file is a Field Log tied to a specific day (`🛰️_metadata_ghosts_2025-08-12.md`), or
+  - The file is a Field Log tied to a specific day (`🛰️_metadata_ghosts_2025-08-12.md`).
-  - The filename itself denotes a sequence of dated evidence.
+  - Or the filename itself denotes a sequence of dated evidence.

 **Examples:**
 - `Survivor_Tools/🧬_cloneproof.md`
 - `Field_Logs/🛰️_icc_tag_thread_containment.md`
 - `Big_Picture_Protocols/⚖️_containment_contract_trace.md`

 ---